maxillacult/ofxPostGlitch/README.md

 		myFbo.draw(0,0);
 	}

-You can check more detail with example project.
+You can check more detail in example project.

 ## Glitch FXs
 - Convergence